-Appendix 1 - Copy of Diversity Working Group papers 31st August 2016
+Appendix 1 - Diversity Working Group papers 31st August 2016

 Policy Implications There would be a change to the Equality reporting process, with regular monitoring delivered via the statutory Equality Outcomes process rather than a SEStran policy.
-Financial Implications None Race Equalities Implications Policy remains in place, reporting will be delivered via Equality Outcomes process and the Diversity Working Group is seeking to analyse current and potential future SEStran Board diversity.

-Gender Equalities Implications Policy remains in place, reporting will be delivered via Equality Outcomes process and the Diversity Working Group is seeking to analyse current and potential future SEStran Board diversity.
-Disability Equalities Implications Policy remains in place, reporting will be delivered via Equality Outcomes process and the Diversity Working Group is seeking to analyse current and potential future SEStran Board diversity.
+Financial Implications None process rather than a SEStran policy.
+Financial Implications None Race Equalities Implications Policy remains in place, reporting will be delivered via Equality Outcomes process and the Diversity Working Group is seeking to analyse current and potential future SEStran Board diversity options and actions.
+Gender Equalities Implications Policy remains in place, reporting will be delivered via Equality Outcomes process and the Diversity Working Group is seeking to analyse current and potential future SEStran Board diversity options and actions.
+Disability Equalities Implications Policy remains in place, reporting will be delivered via Equality Outcomes process and the Diversity Working Group is seeking to analyse current and potential future SEStran Board diversity options and actions.
 Climate Change Implications None